 A US accounting firm (having 156 likes) didn’t get good engagement on their posts.
 Just a couple of likes.

-But after spending $20 on Facebook Ads they started getting great interaction.
+After spending $20 on Facebook Ads they started getting great interaction.
 Look at the interaction on the post in two months.

-Sparing some cash for running Facebook Ads can tremendously accelerate your email list growth (one of the best repeat traffic source for your website).
+Sparing some cash for running Facebook Ads can tremendously accelerate your email list growth (one of the best repeat traffic sources for your website).
 Because there are very specific demographic targeting options available.
 You can also A/B test various images and text in your banner ads.